 Tarpon Springs dolphin tours are also a great option for those interested in dolphin and marine life watching.
 The water has lots of other wildlife viewing opportunities including manatees, tarpons, eagles, seagulls, ospreys, sea turtles etc.

 Odyssey cruises which depart from the front of Hellas Restaurant and Bakery are most popular.
 They have guided hour to hour and a half long tours which narrate history of Tarpon Springs, information about area’s wildlife by an onboard naturalist, and dolphin watching.
 Spongeorama Cruise lines also offer dolphin watching tours along with Tarpon Springs sightseeing cruises.

 Tarpon Springs shelling cruises and boat rides

-The sunset cruises are the best for couples.
-Filled with romance and plenty of drinks on board, you can spend quality time with each other as you learn Tarpon Springs history, see wildlife, and experience a beautiful sunset.
+The sunset cruises are most popular with couples.
+The cruises are romantic and you can spend quality time with each other.
+Most cruises include drinks on board.
+This is a great way to learn about Tarpon Springs history and see wildlife while experiencing a beautiful Florida sunset.
 Sunset cruises are offered by both Odyssey Cruises and Spongeorama Cruise lines.